graemeg/fpGUI/docview/components/richtext/README.txt

 Summary
 -------
-This component displays 'rich' text, with various fonts, colors, styles and alignment.
+This component displays “rich text”, with various fonts, colors, styles and alignment.

 The major features are:
   Fast, accurate drawing of text

-Features to come...
+Features to come…
   Selection and copy
   Built-in default popup menu